Marshal and Lily have been married for 2 years now and are planning their family.

 What is a mortgage loan?

-A mortgage, different from a student or personal loan, is a type of loan taken from a bank or other financial institution to make large purchases—like a home.
-This property then acts as collateral for the loan.
+A mortgage is different from a student or personal loan.
+It's a type of loan taken from a bank or financial institution to make large purchases, like a home.
+The property then acts as collateral for the loan.
+If the borrower fails to pay it back on time, the lender has the right to take possession of the home.

 What is collateral?

+Collateral is a valuable asset pledged as security to the lender.
+It will be forfeited if the loan isn't repaid, and the value must be equal to or greater than the loan amount.
 In a mortgage, the home itself is used as collateral.
 This often leads to lower interest rates.
 Other types of collateral could include bank savings, investment accounts, or future paychecks.

 What is a down payment?